ahsinrasheed5/JSprojects/README.md

 # JSprojects
- 15 JavaScript projects for beginer
+ 15 JavaScript projects for beginners